CFO Bookshelf artwork

 CFO Bookshelf

-The CFO Bookshelf monthly podcast is geared toward global financial leaders who are serious about lifelong learning.
+The CFO Bookshelf weekly podcast is geared toward global financial leaders who are serious about lifelong learning and reading widely.

 The show's 200-plus podcast catalog features well-known authors who are experts in finance, pricing, marketing, sales, operations, organizational health, and leadership.

-Episodes are released on or about the 15th of every month, and the producer and host responds to every message he gets about the shows on LinkedIn.
+Episodes are released weekly, and the host responds to every message he gets about the shows on LinkedIn.

 Management Business business books